 Visco supplementation is the use of specialized injections to reduce pain and inflammation in the knee.
 The injections are composed of a dense gel that contains hyaluronic acid, a biological protein that helps lubricate the joint.
 The body naturally produces hyaluronic acid, though quantities diminish with age.
 When this gel is injected directly into the joint, it helps improve the viscosity of joint fluids while also improving joint mobilization.
-For many, Orange County visco supplementation injections are an alternative to undergoing knee surgery.
+For many, Visco supplementation injections are an alternative to undergoing knee surgery.
 For others, the injections are merely a means of minimizing chronic pain caused by physical trauma or degenerative disease, such as osteoarthritis.

 Did you know?

 The relief available with visco supplementation varies from patient to patient.
 Some experience instantaneous results, whereas others do not experience the benefits of visco supplementation until one or two months after treatment.
 Depending on individual outcomes and long-term goals for treatment, some patients may opt to receive visco supplementation therapy more than once per year.
 Occasionally, surgery is still necessary despite visco supplementation.